Sharing some of my favorite reindeer stories from the Saami folk tales.

 Here is my video about the bears in Finnish mythology.

 Check out my online course Heart of Mielikki It is all about Finnish mythology )O(

 Birth Of The Horse

 In Finnish folklore first horse was called Iku-Tihku.
 Trolls created Iku-Tihku in their underground forge.
-Like many other Eurasian people Finno-Ugrian tribes believed that there was three levels in the world and all those levels were connected to each other through the world tree.
+Like many other Eurasian people, Finno-Ugric tribes believed that there were three levels in the world and all those levels were connected to each other through the world tree.
 These levels were called: Ylinen, Keskinen and Alinen.
 Ylinen the upper world was the place where the highest of the spirits and most respected gods lived (in some cases it was also believed to be the state where the re-birth process started).
 Keskinen the middle world was the natural world (our physical world) where humans and animals lived together with all deities that ruled the elements.
 Alinen the underworld was a place, where the spirits of the dead lived.
 Alinen, however, was not like the Christian hell.
 It was a place where spirits waited their turn to be reborn again.

 Iku-Tihku was a creature of Alinen.
 It was completely made of fire and ice.
 Iku-Tihku was also a shaman and it could travel between these three worlds (which also represent the three levels of consciousness) but it only could visit Keskinen, the middle world during the winter because it would melt in any other season.
 Trolls used Iku-Tihku as their model when they created all other horses but they were made of stone, steel and iron so that they could live in Keskinen all year round if they wished to.